Save the Date

 Rally for Gender Justice

-At some point mid-afternoon, we will break for a provided lunch, and then end with a rally.
-The rally features community members, guest speakers, and legislators talking about the key bills and issues that we are addressing at advocacy day.
-We will invite the press to attend so that we can educate the public about what bills are working their way through the legislature.
-If you are interested in public speaking, this is a great chance to practice with a supportive audience of peers!
+Our Rally for gender justice features community members, guest speakers, and legislators talking about the key bills and issues that we are addressing at TAD.
+We also invite the press to attend so that we can educate the public about what bills are working their way through the legislature.
+If you are interested in public speaking, this is a great chance to practice with a supportive audience of your peers!

 Click through for photos of the rally at TAD 2025.
 All photos by Mel Ponder.